tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

-# Starting a run on local ML-OPS Platform
+# Installations, setups and usage

 **🚀 [Checking all necessary pre-installments](#step-0-checking-all-necessary-pre-installments)**